Courses, Lessons, and Ensembles

 Convocation

-Music majors attend a weekly, zero-credit performance workshop designed to provide exposure to music outside the major area and a venue for a yearly performance.
-Requests to perform at Convocation must be completed on an agreement form that requires the signatures of the applied teacher or coach and any accompanist, available here.
+Music majors attend a weekly, zero-credit course designed to provide exposure to music outside the major area, guest artists and industry professionals, and a venue for a yearly performance.
+The course components and schedule for Convocation are located here.
+Requests to perform at Convocation must be completed on a Convocation Agreement Form that requires the approval of the applied teacher or coach and any accompanist, available here.
+The Department of Music keeps records of all Convocation performances.

 Lessons

-All music majors receive fourteen one-hour lessons per semester.
+All music majors receive the equivalent of fourteen 50-minute lessons per semester.
 The amount of credit varies according to major and level, and expectations for the amount and type of practice, the repertoire to be studied, the technique to be mastered, etc., are detailed by the instructor in the relevant studio policy.
 Unless an exception is made by the department head, participation in an appropriate ensemble, MUSI 1110, 1111, or 1112, is required each semester for students registered in MUSI 1222 (3222).
 The same requirement is in place for secondary applied lessons (MUSI 1221).

-One-credit lessons (30 minutes) on secondary instruments (MUSI 1221) are available with the consent of the instructor and the department head.
+One-credit lessons (25 minutes) on secondary instruments (MUSI 1221) are available with the consent of the instructor and the department head.

 Accompanists